mathcx/cubo/README.md

-# Calculating the cube of the value
+# Cubing value
-System that receives a value and calculates the cube of the value.
+System that receives a value and cubes the value.

 Install Dev C++;
 Operating System: Windows 10;